Troubleshoot Multi-Factor Authentication

 If more than five minutes has elapsed, you will need to log in again and obtain a new code or notification.

-If you are requesting SMS messages, make sure you are not exceeding rate limits.
+If you are requesting SMS or Voice messages, make sure you are not exceeding rate limits.

 If you need to remove or delete MFA from a user in your tenant

 If you need to remove, delete, or reset MFA for a user, you should reset MFA.

 SMS message rate limits

-If you attempt to send more than ten SMS messages to your device within one hour, you will see an error message about a rate limit exception.
+If a user attempts to send more than ten SMS or Voice messages within one hour, they will see an error message saying so.

-When you exceed your messaging limit, you'll need to wait at least an hour after your request for your first message before requesting another.
-You will receive an additional attempt after the passage of each additional hour.
+When they exceed your messaging limit, they'll need to wait at least an hour after they sent the first message before sending another.
+They will receive an additional attempt after the passage of each additional hour.